zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 The operator says, “Yes, we’ll try to do that” (we can tr ace your location).
 She says, “Can you see if anyone is hurt?”
 To be “hurt” means to be injured.
 You break your leg, you break your arm, maybe you hit your he ad; those would be “injuries.”
 Dirk says, “One of the drivers is lying on the ground unconscious, and the other one is bleeding.”
 To be “unconscious” means t hat you’re not aware of what is around you.
 Usually your eyes are closed, you can’t h ear anyone; it’s basically like being asleep, but it’s often caused because yo u hit your head hard against something.

 Well, one person is unconscious on the road (on the gro und), and one is bleeding.
 To “bleed” (bleed) means to lose blood, wh en blood is coming out of your body – that red liquid that comes out of your bod y if you cut yourself, for example.
-Dirk says, “There’s someone trapped in the back o f her car, too.”
+Dirk says, “There’s someone trapped in the back of her car, too.”
 To be “trapped” means to be somewhere where you can’t move , you can’t get out, you can’t leave a place usually because something is in your way – a person or a thing.
 “Trap” can also be a noun.
 If somebody says, “thi s is a trap,” they mean someone is trying to get us in trouble or cause us problem s on purpose in order to do something bad to us afterwards.
 Here, it means to be unable to move, not to be able to leave a place.

 So, there’s someone trapped in the back of the car.
 Dir k says, “We need to rescue her before the car explodes!”
 Sounds like a televi sion program!
 “We need to rescue her.”
 To “rescue” someone means to save so meone, to help someone get out of a difficult or dangerous situation.
 The person is trapped in the back of the car, and because there is gasoline in the car, when there’s an accident there’s a danger that the car might catch on fi re – might explode.
 To “explode” means to make a large noise and to break into smaller pieces usually with fire, and in this case, that’s what would be the situation: the car could catch on fire.